nathan242/php-icap-client/README.md

 Allows you to send requests to Internet Content Adaptation Protocol (ICAP) servers from PHP.

-This is a work in progress.
-Functionality is currently very limited.

 ### Usage

 Instantiate the class with the ICAP server address and port: